share-extras/sdk-sample-share-module/README.md

 Building Your Project
 ---------------------

-See [https://github.com/share-extras/sdk-sample-dashlet#building-your-project](Building Your Project) in the [SDK Sample Dashlet](https://github.com/share-extras/sdk-sample-dashlet) docs.
+See [Building Your Project](https://github.com/share-extras/sdk-sample-dashlet#building-your-project) in the [SDK Sample Dashlet](https://github.com/share-extras/sdk-sample-dashlet) docs.